 Hence, the conjunction of the implications $E_{1} \land \ldots \land E_{m_j} \imp F_j$ for all clauses $D_j = \nh(E_{1}) \lor \ldots \lor \nh(E_{m_j}) \lor F_j$ of the CNF of $C'$ provides the \htform $C$ as claimed in the theorem statement.

 \end{proof}

-Note that although the proof of Theorem~\ref{thm-strengthening} refers to both formulas $A$ and $C'$, the \emph{construction} of $C$ is actually just from $C'$, independently from $A$.
-The sequent proofs $P$ and $P'$ referenced in the proof of the theorem are for the purpose of justifying semantic properties of~$C$, but not used in the actual construction of~$C$.
+Although the proof of Theorem~\ref{thm-strengthening} refers to both formulas $A$ and $C'$, the \emph{construction} of $C$ is actually just from $C'$, independently from $A$.
+The sequent proofs $P$ and $P'$ referenced in the proof of the theorem are for the purpose of justifying properties of~$C$ but not used in the actual construction of~$C$.

-Theorem~\ref{thm-strengthening} is in essence the adaptation of the final step in the proof of Theorem~11 in \cite{hw:2024}.
-An LP-interpolant $H$ that encodes a logic program is obtained there from a Craig interpolant $H'$ for classical formulas that encode logic programs as $H := H' \land \f{rename}_{0 \mapsto 1}(H')$.
+Theorem~\ref{thm-strengthening} is in essence an adaptation of the final step in the proof of Theorem~11 in \cite{hw:2024}.
+In this step, an LP-interpolant~$H$ that encodes a logic program is obtained from a Craig-Lyndon interpolant $H'$ for classical formulas that encode logic programs as $H := H' \land \f{rename}_{0 \mapsto 1}(H')$.